Green Gartside: Career

 Green Gartside: The record is an art form by its own.

 While at art school in Leeds in 1977, Gartside formed the post-punk band Scritti Politti with schoolmate and friend Nial Jinks and art school friend Tom Morley.
 After Gartside and Morley had left Leeds Polytechnic, they moved to London, later securing a recording contract with Rough Trade Records who released Scritti Politti's debut studio album Songs to Remember in September 1982.
-However, subsequent Scritti Politti studio albums featured Gartside with different personnel, with Gartside being the only constant member of the group.
+Subsequent Scritti Politti studio albums featured Gartside with different personnel, with Gartside being the only constant member of the group.
 In 1983, Gartside provided guest vocals on Eurythmics's cover version of the Sam & Dave song "Wrap It Up" from their second studio album Sweet Dreams (Are Made of This).